Introduction

 Ongoing excavations at Rakhigarhi (Haryana), the largest IVC site in India (~550 ha per Shinde et al.), have extended the site's occupation history.
 Research by Deccan College Pune and ASI established that human remains from the third phase of excavation date back 8,000 years, pushing back the evidence of settled habitation well before the Mature Harappan phase (c.
 2600 BCE).

 In 2024, 'Mound 7' at Rakhigarhi yielded 56 skeletons, adding significantly to the understanding of Harappan burial practices and population genetics.
-The ASI also discovered a 23-metre-deep paleo-channel in Bahaj village, Rajasthan, linked to the mythical Saraswati River, with Ochre Coloured Pottery (OCP) from depths exceeding 20 m, potentially dated to 3000 BCE or earlier.
+The ASI also discovered a 23-metre-deep paleo-channel in Bahaj village, Rajasthan, which ASI attributed to the Saraswati River; the identification is contested — independent geologists note the channel may be part of the Ghaggar-Hakra drainage system and does not establish a perennial Himalayan river; it contained Ochre Coloured Pottery (OCP) from depths exceeding 20 m, potentially dated to 3000 BCE or earlier.

 UPSC angle: Both Prelims (factual details on Rakhigarhi) and Mains GS1 (IVC origins debate, Saraswati river controversy, use of DNA and paleo-climatology in archaeology).